Perception-Based Temporal Logic Planning in Uncertain Semantic Maps

-\begin{ex}[Semantic Map] An example of an uncertain semantic map is illustrated in Figure \ref{fig:seMmap} that consists of $M=7$ landmarks with set of classes $\ccalC=\{\text{person}, \text{door}, \text{supplies}\}$.
+In what follows, we assume that an uncertain prior belief about the metric/semantic structure of the environment is available by a user to the robots which can be updated online using SLAM methods.
+A discussion on relaxing this assumption is provided in Section \ref{sec:extensions}. \begin{assumption}[Uncertain Prior Map] We assume that initially the robots have access to Gaussian and discrete distributions denoted by $\bbx_i\sim\ccalN(\hat{\bbx}_i(0),\Sigma_i(0))$ and $c_i\sim d_i(0)$, for all landmarks $\ell_i\in\ccalM$, where the number of landmarks and the set of available classes is a priori known. \end{assumption} \begin{ex}[Semantic Map] An example of an uncertain semantic map is illustrated in Figure \ref{fig:seMmap} that consists of $M=7$ landmarks with set of classes $\ccalC=\{\text{`person'}, \text{`door'}, \text{`supplies'}\}$.
 Uncertain semantic maps provide a novel means to define mission objectives in terms of meaningful semantic objects in uncertain environments.
-For instance, in Figure \ref{fig:seMmap}, consider a task that requires the robots to collect all available supplies and deliver in a specific order to injured people.
-A formal method to specify robot missions in the presence of metric and semantic uncertainty is discussed in Section \ref{sec:task}. \end{ex}
+For instance, in Figure \ref{fig:seMmap}, consider a task that requires the robots to collect all available supplies and deliver them in a specific order to injured people. \end{ex}